SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Dataset Design

-We employ several recently state-of-the-art neural network based speech enhancement methods and some traditional open-source speech enhancement models to remove the scene of the real speech.
-A commonly used open source speech enhancement model is utilized to enhance the speech.
-The model trained using a full-band and sub-band fusion model, named as FullSubNet~\cite{hao2021full}, which outperforms the top-ranked methods in the deep noise suppression (DNS) challenge~\cite{reddy2020is}.
+We employ several \blackf{recent} state-of-the-art neural network based speech enhancement methods and some traditional open-source speech enhancement models to remove the scene of the real speech.
+A commonly used open source speech enhancement model is utilized to enhance the speech. \blackf{The model, named FullSubNet~\cite{hao2021full}, is composed of a full-band and a sub-band fusion model}, which outperforms the top-ranked methods in the deep noise suppression (DNS) challenge~\cite{reddy2020is}.
 A time-domain based speech enhancement method, named WaveU-Net~\cite{Danieal2018Unet}, is employed to enhance the real audio.
-The WaveU-Net model is migrated and implemented based on an end-to-end source separation in the time-domain, which allows modelling phase information and avoids fixed spectral transformations.
+The WaveU-Net model is migrated and implemented based on an end-to-end source separation in the time-domain, which \blackf{allows for} modelling phase information and avoids fixed spectral transformations.
 A gated convolutional recurrent network (GCRN) is employed to remove the scene~\cite{Tan2019GCRN}.
 The GCRN model obtains better performance than an existing convolutional neural network in terms of both objective speech intelligibility and quality.
 Furthermore, we compare the performance of neural network based models with other traditional open-source speech enhancement methods~\cite{Loizou2007Speech}, such as spectral subtraction (SSub), minimum mean square error (MMSE), and Wiener filtering (Wiener).
-The above-mentioned speech enhance models are public available.
-Thus, the reproducibility is ensured.
+The above-mentioned speech enhance models are \blackf{publicly available, ensuring the reproducibility (of our database design).}

-The fake utterances are generated by mixing another randomly sampled acoustic scenes with the enhanced utterances at 6 different SNR\_{fake} each -5dB, 0dB, 5dB, 10dB, 15dB and 20dB.
+The fake utterances are generated by mixing another randomly sampled acoustic scenes with the enhanced utterances \blackf{each mixed with 6 different SNR$_{fake}$} -5dB, 0dB, 5dB, 10dB, 15dB and 20dB.
 Fake utterances are also generated by using an open-source toolkit Augly.